“You can’t always get what you want but if you try sometimes, you might just find that you get what you need…”

-Admittedly, having been brought up as the only child for the first 4 years of my life lead to me be a bit of a spoiled brat growing up.
-It didn’t help that I was a total ‘daddy’s girl’ and was great at persuading (aka manipulating) my dad to sway my way.
+Admittedly, having been brought up as the only child for nearly 4 years of my life lead to me be a bit of a spoiled brat growing up.
+It didn’t help that I was a total ‘daddy’s girl’ and was great at persuading (aka manipulating) my father to sway my way.

 In days where I find myself not getting what I want, gone are the temper tantrums but despite countless hours I’ve dedicated to explore and resolve my childhood “brattiness”, I still find it hard to swallow when things don’t exactly pan out the way I expected it to.

 With that said, I’m happy to say that I’ve definitely come a long way over the years.
 Like many, I’ve encountered numerous disappointments, letdowns, broken promises, and rejections.

 As I started to take the time to reflect and look back on these seemingly negative experiences, I realized that even though I thought I was being let down by not having things work out the way I had expected to, most of the time, I end up being redirected to something even better than I originally wanted.

-It’s if God or The Universe or whatever label you choose to call a force greater than ourselves, decided to intervene and let me know that whatever I wanted was not necessarily what I needed, or that the path that I’ve chosen was not necessarily the best way to get to what I wanted.
+It’s as if God or the Universe or whatever label you choose to call that force greater than ourselves, decided to intervene and let me know that whatever I wanted was not necessarily what I needed, or that the path that I’ve chosen was not necessarily the best way to get to what I wanted.